edwindj/cspa_rest/doc/LRC.md

 ### Result: `checks`
 Checks is a international CSV file (sep=",", dec=".").
 The column number corresponds to the line number of the rules.
-So the first column is the first rule in `job.input.rules`.
-The rows of `checks` correspond to the rows of `job.input.data`.
+So the first column is the first rule in `input.rules`.
+The rows of `result.checks` correspond to the rows of `input.data`.

 # Using the service